ruthmoog/CV/README.md

 **Springer Healthcare** (Oct 2009 to Jan 2013), _Scientific communications specialist_

-In tis job I acted as quality control for digital and print products in proofing and production; kept track of products & costs (`Excel`) in the pipeline with designers and editors
+In tis job I acted as quality control for digital and print products in proofing and production; kept track of products & costs in the pipeline with designers and editors, using advanced `Excel`

 - **Print Production Coordinator**